 I therefore forcibly separate Man from Gaia.
 I create an impenetrable barrier, which I control, between mankind and his natural environment.
 This barrier enables me to control where, when and how members of this vast majority may apply their work to the Earth.
-It also enables me to control how much of the fruits of their labours pass outwards through it to those whose work produced them.
+It also enables me to control how much of the fruits of their labour pass outwards through it to those whose work produced them.

 This barrier is essentially force of arms.
 How it is applied depends on where I am in the history of mankind.
 Anciently, perhaps I was the ringleader of a band of thugs who pillaged the barns of hapless peasants once their harvest was gathered in.
 In middle times, I am a local baron who, under the threat of my hired arms, demands the lion's share of everybody's harvest.
 Later, I am a king or an emperor demanding of my subjects tribute-in-kind in return for not sending my army to annihilate them.